 Decaffeinated coffee is one of the most suitable coffee alternatives for those suffering from hypertension, insomnia, or gastrointestinal disorders.
 In Italy, the consumption of this beverage is around 7% of the total coffee intake and the most popular brand is Hag, which was launched on the market in the early 1900s.

-It is a beverage obtained from beans deprived of their natural caffeine content, through the use of chemical solvents or the carbon dioxide method.
+It is a beverage obtained from beans deprived of their natural caffeine content, using chemical solvents or the carbon dioxide method.
 In reality, the caffeine is not totally removed, but the residue reaches a maximum of 0.1 %, which is the maximum amount set by the European Commission.

 Until a few years ago, decaffeinated coffee was not up to the standard of regular coffee but was simply a stopgap with a less intense taste.
-The problem, however, was not related to the quality of the extraction or the beans, but to the production process.
-In fact, the beans were processed in the same way as normal coffee, without there being proper standards for grinding and dosing decaffeinated coffee.
 Today, the situation has totally changed.
 Decaffeinated coffee beans are processed with a special system and the quality of the extract can reach the levels of normal coffee.

-For our part, we at Pontevecchio have always invested in the extraction process, and our production of lever coffee machines proves this.
+We at Pontevecchio, and as coffee lovers, have always invested in the extraction process, and our production of lever coffee machines proves this.
 Every part of the machine is designed to optimise the extraction process and enhance the organoleptic properties of the beans, even the decaffeinated ones.
+After all, it is well known that if you want to drink good coffee, you should do it with the right machine!

 Decaffeinated coffee: its origin and properties